ljones278/ODOTS-Firmware/README.md

 ## Acknowledgements

-DS1337 Library cloned from [here] (https://github.com/richard-clark/ds1337), from user Richard Clark.
+DS1337 Library cloned from [here](https://github.com/richard-clark/ds1337), from user Richard Clark.
 Largely unchanged apart from minor adjustments to make data interfaces easier to work with.

-MRFC522 Library cloned from [here] (https://github.com/miguelbalboa/rfid), from user miguelbalboa and others minor changes to how errors are reported and serial dump framing.
+MRFC522 Library cloned from [here](https://github.com/miguelbalboa/rfid), from user miguelbalboa and others minor changes to how errors are reported and serial dump framing.
 Source code covered by the Unlicence.

-LowPower Library Cloned form [here] (https://github.com/rocketscream/Low-Power), written by Lim Phang Moh and covered by the [Creative Commons Attribution-ShareAlike 3.0
+LowPower Library Cloned form [here](https://github.com/rocketscream/Low-Power), written by Lim Phang Moh and covered by the [Creative Commons Attribution-ShareAlike 3.0
-* Unported License] (https://creativecommons.org/licenses/by-sa/3.0/) .
+* Unported License](https://creativecommons.org/licenses/by-sa/3.0/) .
 As a share alike license unfortunately this licenses ODOTSGeneric.ino under the same license.
 As the creator of the non-power saving functionality in these files I am will reissue these files without the LowPower code under a more permissive license on request.

 ## Licensing

 All files other than ODOTS.cpp and ODOTSGeneric.ino are covered by the Apache 2.0 License.

-Development funding provided by the Orienteering Foundation.
+Development funding provided by the [Orienteering Foundation](https://www.orienteeringfoundation.org.uk/).